Frequently Asked Questions

 - How much does a report cost?

-Please note that if the vehicle has been registered in BC, you will have the option to add claims information from the Insurance Corporation of British Columbia (ICBC), the province’s public insurance provider.
-ICBC charges $20 for information on claims made under their coverage.
+If the vehicle has been registered in B.C., you will have the option to upgrade your report to include claims information from the Insurance Corporation of British Columbia (ICBC), the province’s public insurance provider.
+ICBC charges $20.00 for information on claims made under their coverage.
 When running a VHR on a vehicle with B.C. registration, we recommend upgrading the report to include ICBC data.

 - How long does it take to get a CARPROOF report?

-Most CARPROOF reports are ready within minutes of being ordered.
-In some cases a data source or two may take longer to populate and the report will show as 'Pending' – this is usually because one of our data sources is temporarily unavailable.
-Refresh your report and watch as the status changes from 'Pending' to 'Complete' once all data sources populate.
+Most CARPROOF reports are ready within minutes.
+The data contained in a CARPROOF report comes from a variety of sources in multiple time zones, each with different hours of operation.
+In some cases, a report will show as 'Collecting Data' – this is usually because one of our data sources is temporarily unavailable.
+Refresh your report or check back later – the status will change from 'Collecting Data' to 'Complete' once all the data sources populate.

 - Do I have to own the vehicle in order to run a CARPROOF report on it?